abhinavmukwane/indian-pincode-api-node.js-mongoDB/README.md

 ## Prerequisites

 - Node.js installed on your machine
-- MongoDB database with a collection of pincodes
+- MongoDB database with a collection of pincodes (you can add using insertdata.js)

 ## Installation